lamhq/tech-notes/pages/devops/aws/app-integration/sqs/receiving.md

 It queries only a subset of the available servers for messages (based on weighted random execution).

-`ReceiveMessageWaitTime` is set to 0.
+Short polling occurs when `WaitTimeSeconds` or `ReceiveMessageWaitTimeSeconds` is set to 0.

 More requests are used, which implies higher cost.